evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 - oXygen XML Editor (v17.1)
 - For publishing: credentials for your GitHub account and the hsg production servers

+### Updating from our old setup?

+If you set up your computer using our [old architecture](Setup), which was based on SVN, please pay attention to the following changes:

+- You will need to download the new version of eXist from the link below.
+- You will need oXygen 17.1.
+Check the version of your oXygen via the `Help > About` menu.
+- If you already had homebrew installed, skip the step below where we install homebrew, but instead simply run `brew update && brew upgrade`.
+Then proceed with the steps to install the other software with homebrew.
+- For the moment we will continue to use SVN for pre-publication work, using our old procedures.
+But work that is published to the website should now all be committed to GitHub, using the directions below.

 ## Installing eXist

 1. Download the eXist installer from https://s3.amazonaws.com/hsg-static/exist/eXist-db-3.0.RC2-HEAD-f111e4d.dmg.